makerfactoryio/docs/docs/development-boards/esp32/gyro.md

 ## Overview

 The component **Gyro Accelerometer Compass** provides a 9-axis Motion Processing Unit in form of a MPU9250.
-The component is controll via I2C protocol.
+The component is controlled via I2C protocol.

 !!! example
-    A sample project for the Arduino IDE is provided in **Gyro.ino** which could be downloaded [here](../../source/esp32/Gyro/Gyro.ino)
+    A sample project for the Arduino IDE is provided in **MPU9250.ino** which could be downloaded [here](../../source/esp32/Gyro/MPU9250.ino)

 ESP Board | Gyro
 --- | ---